Interest Only Jumbo Mortgage Rates: 5 Steps to Qualify for Self-Employed Borrowers | Mbanc

 2. Crunch the Numbers

-There are some basics you need to consider before you apply for mortgage:
+There are some basics you need to consider before you apply for a mortgage:

 • Check your credit score and credit report.
 Lenders require a good credit score for jumbo loans.
 For example, MBANC requires a minimum FICO of 660 to qualify.
 If you have a credit score of less than 619 but have a co-signer or someone who is able to take the primary loan position, get in touch with us and we will guide you through the options.

 • Determine the down payment amount.
 Jumbo mortgages normally require a higher down payment than conventional mortgages.
 The higher the down payment, the lower the interest rate and a monthly payment you need to make.
+Loan to value (LTV) and loan to value LTV ratios play a key role in qualification and down payment requirements, as lower LTV ratios may help you secure better terms.
 At MBANC, we understand you’d rather have your cash work hard for you, so down payment amounts for our interest-only jumbo mortgages start as low as 15%.

 • Know your Debt-to-Income (DTI) ratio.
 The DTI ratio is your monthly average income minus your expenses.
 We normally require the DTI ratio of 43% or less.
-You can estimate your DTI ratio here
+Keep in mind that loan amounts above conforming limits require stricter qualification standards.
+You can estimate your DTI ratio here.

 • Save now and plan ahead.
 The interest-only mortgage with MBANC allows you to make lower payments in the first 10 years, as you are repaying interest only during this period.
 Make sure you have a plan for when the interest-only period ends and you will need to start repaying principal balance.